smitelli/cosmodoc/src/content/topics/menu-functions/index.md

 {{< boilerplate/function-cref TitleLoop >}}

 The {{< lookup/cref TitleLoop >}} function runs at the start of the program and is responsible for showing the title screen, credits, demo, and main menu.
 Additionally, this function reads the keyboard input for the main menu selection and calls the appropriate function in response.
-Returns one of the {{< lookup/cref DEMOSTATE >}} variables, to instruct the caller to run the game loop with the appropriate demo playback/record state.
+Returns one of the {{< lookup/cref DEMO_STATE >}} variables, to instruct the caller to run the game loop with the appropriate demo playback/record state.

 ```c
 byte TitleLoop(void)